 Lahbab vs DDCR safari, Dubai's open dunes vs the permit-only reserve

 The 30-second answer routes by what the trip is for rather than by personal preference.
-The decision matrix below scores both systems across 7 criteria, but the shortlist of routings covers 90 percent of bookings.
+The decision matrix below scores both systems across 7 criteria, but the shortlist of routings covers most bookings.

 - You want the iconic red-dune sunset photograph